jupyter-book/mystmd/docs/math.md

 ## Equations

-You can also include math directives to create an equation block in your document.
-Equations are great for complex or longer equations and can be referenced throughout your document.
-There are three ways to create an equation:
+There are three ways to create an equation block:
 (1) a `math` directive (rather than a role for inline math);
 (2) wrap the equation in two dollar-signs, `$$`; or (3) use a `\begin{equation}` statement directly (i.e. using AMS math).